WilmsJochen/kubernetes-demo/Readme.md

 in this exercise, the goal is to deploy your previously created docker image in the kubernetes cluster.
 And discover each others secret messages.

+## check out all the yaml files in the manifest folder.
+These describe all the kubernetes resources.
+Have a quick look on how all these manifest describe kubernetes resources.
+You can always ask some questions.

 ## Checkout git repo.
 1. Change your directory back to YOUR_NAME.
 Use `cd` to go back to your home folder.
     ```